alicevision/CCTag/doc/sphinx/source/markers/markers.rst

 ~~~~~~~~~~~~~~~~~

 You can find the pdf of the marker to use in the :code:`markersToPrint` of the project root directory.
-We recommend to print the markers on a hard and flat surface.
+We recommend to print the markers on a hard, flat and non reflective surface.

 Generate the markers